kkatodus/kokkai_analysis/README.md

 # About this project

 In this project I am exploring how I can enhance the transparency of Japanese politics further by collecting the data related to the voting patterns of the politicians as well as visualizing these voting patterns.

-Currently I am using selenium to crawl the website of the House of Councillors in the Japanese Diet to generate .json files to source my data from.
-The code for this can be found in /data_prepping directory.
+So far I have,

+* Scraped the voting patters of the different parties using selenium from the Sangiin website.(https://www.sangiin.go.jp/japanese/touhyoulist/touhyoulist.html)

+* Fetched the arguments of the parties(答弁) from the api provided by the National Diet Library.(https://kokkai.ndl.go.jp/api.html)

+* Created an API hosting the above information and deployed it on heroku

+* Currently working on the react frontend to visually represent the data hosted on the API